 If you want to keep your pack as light as possible, and take a step up from smartphone cameras, a compact "point-and-shoot" is the way to go.
 In recent years I've been impressed with what I've seen from Panasonic's Lumix range, especially the TZ10 (or the ZS7 as it's called in the US).
 This has gone through several iterations, the current version now being the ZS30 / TZ40.
 At least I think it is.
 It's so hard to keep up.

-In a similar vein, the Sony RX100 (EU link) gives the LX 7 some stiff competition.
+In a similar vein, the Sony RX100 Mark III gives the LX 100 some stiff competition.
 Some have called it the best compact camera available on the market today.
 With a Zeiss lens and CMOS sensor, reviews claim that it's image quality approaches that of a DSLR.

 For more control, multiple lens options, and better images, a micro four-thirds ups the ante.
 They fall nicely in the middle ground between compacts and DSLRs, offering interchangeable lenses in a compact body, making them ideal for lightweight hiking and backpacking.
 The best of both worlds, if you like.

-I have the first edition of the Lumix GF1 which is still available (EU link).
+I have the first edition of the Lumix GF1 which you might still find on the used markets.
 Subsequent revisions of the GF series removed much of what was attractive from the original (notably good manual controls), until Panasonic split it off and released a true successor in the GX1.
 However, in the meantime, the other manufacturers were playing catch up.

-The undisputed current king of the 4/3 hill is the Olympus OM-D which has a 16 megapixel sensor, built-in EVF, excellent manual controls, and perhaps most attractively for the backpacking photographer, a weather-sealed body.
+The undisputed current king of the 4/3 hill is now the Olympus OM-D EM-5 Mark II which has a 16 megapixel sensor, built-in EVF, excellent manual controls, and perhaps most attractively for the backpacking photographer, a weather-sealed body.
 It looks rather nice and retro too (incidentally, my first-ever 35mm camera was an Olympus OM-30).
-As they say in Minneapolis, it's a bit spendy, but appears to be worth every cent (US / EU links).
-Tómas wrote an excellent review claiming that the DSLR is dead.
-I'd love one, but the GF1 has a few years left in it yet.
+As they say in Minneapolis, it's a bit spendy, but appears to be worth every cent.
+Tómas wrote an excellent review of the original version claiming that the DSLR is dead.

-For the pros, I can assure you the DSLR is not dead; in fact it has been reinvigorated by the final adoption of full-frame sensors matching 35mm film in size, and approaching medium format in resolution, quality and dynamic range.
+For the pros, I can assure you the DSLR is not dead; in fact it has been reinvigorated by the final adoption of full-frame sensors matching 35mm film in size, and approaching medium format in resolution, quality and, most importantly, dynamic range.
 In this camp you're either a Nikon of Canon fan, and if you're already at this level, it's unlikely that you need my advice on which manufacturer or camera to choose.
-I have a Nikon D800, and I'm very happy with it.
+I have a Nikon D800, and I'm very happy with it, but the latest version, the Nikon D810 is the bee's knees.
 The D600 is also highly recommended and is a little more forgiving for handheld use.
 On the Canon side of things, the 5D Mark II is a favourite.
 There are of course ample prosumer DSLRs with smaller APS-C sensors, but in my opinion, full-frame is the way to go.
 With such high resolving detail, you can even get a decent zoom/crop from a 50mm prime lens.

 As for other cameras, GoPro's range of Hero action cameras are enormously popular.
-The new Hero3 Silver Edition seems the best of the bunch for general use, producing 1080p video.
-The Black Edition goes one step further resolution-wise, for "cinema" quality 1440p, which is probably overkill for most.
-I have a GoPro Hero 2, and while it shoots excellent video for its size and simplicity, I do find it a little fiddly to use.
+The new Hero4 Silver Edition seems the best of the bunch for general use, producing 1080p video.
+The Black Edition goes one step further resolution-wise, to 4K video, which is probably overkill for most.
+I had a GoPro Hero 2, and while it shot excellent video for its size and simplicity, I found it a little fiddly to use.
+The touchscreen on the new models improve this a lot.
 I think they are best suited to more active sports than backpacking.
 There are a host of videos on Youtube and Vimeo of people doing crazy stuff.
 My more modest adventures are absurdly tame in comparison.

 For another shot at the current camera market, Hike It, Like It wrote a pretty good summary in 2012.
 Also Peter Nylund over at Yeti Rides just published his take on compact cameras.

 Last but not least, if you're taking a camera, remember to pack an extra battery, SD card, and possibly a mini tripod.
-I like the Ultrapod II (EU link).
+I like the Ultrapod II.
 Hendrik recently reviewed the Velbon V-Pod, which looks quite good for smaller cameras.

 Monoculars / Binoculars